DuckTales (1987 TV series): Video and computer games

 A DuckTales video game was developed by Capcom and released for the Nintendo Entertainment System and Game Boy in 1989.
 A sequel to the game, DuckTales 2, was released for NES and Game Boy in 1993.
 A Disney's DuckTales hand-held LCD game from Tiger Electronics was also released in 1990.
 A DuckTales mobile game was developed by Artefact Games and published by Disney Mobile and released for Mobile Phones on 2011 in Moscow.

 A different platform game, DuckTales: The Quest for Gold, was released by Incredible Technologies for computers in 1990.
 DuckTales: Remastered, an HD remake of Capcom's original game, developed by WayForward Technologies, was released by Disney Interactive for PlayStation Network, Nintendo eShop and Steam on August 13, 2013.
-It was also released on September 11, 2013 for Xbox Live Arcade.
-A retail copy for PlayStation 3 was released on August 20, 2013 with a code to download the game and a DuckTales collector pin.
+It was also released on September 11, 2013, for Xbox Live Arcade.
+A retail copy for PlayStation 3 was released on August 20, 2013, with a code to download the game and a DuckTales collector pin.

 Various DuckTales items appear in the Toy Box of the Disney Infinity franchise.
 In 1.0, the Money Bin item and Scrooge and Beagle Boy townspeople appear in addition to the "Scrooge's Lucky Dime" power disc.
 In 2.0, Scrooge's pile of money and a Scrooge portrait are interior items in addition to the iOS-exclusive "Scrooge's Top Hat" power disc.
 In 3.0, a Launchpad McQuack townsperson was added.

 Launchpad was a selectable character for the mobile game titled Disney Snow Sports in 2007.

 An app was released by Disney in the late summer/early fall of 2013 called DuckTales: Scrooge's Loot, where the player tries to get Scrooge back his money that was stolen by Flintheart Glomgold, Magica de Spell, and the Beagle Boys.

 Scrooge McDuck, Launchpad McQuack, Webby Vanderquack, Magica De Spell, and Gizmoduck appeared in Disney Emoji Blitz.

-Scrooge McDuck, Huey, Dewey, Louie, and Webby appear as playable characters as part of a DuckTales collection in the video game Disney Magic Kingdoms.
+Scrooge McDuck, Huey, Dewey, Louie, and Webby appear as playable characters as part of a DuckTales collection in the video game Disney Magic Kingdoms, along with The Money Bin and The Golden Condor as attractions.

-In 2019, Huey, Dewey, and Louie Duck, Scrooge McDuck, Gizmoduck, Donald Duck, and Launchpad McQuack were added to Disney Heroes: Battle Mode.
-Magica De Spell was added to the game in January 2020.
+In 2019, the original characters of the series Gizmoduck and Launchpad McQuack were added to Disney Heroes: Battle Mode as playable characters.